 - Cover and chill until ready to serve.
 Mix once prior to serving.

-This salad tastes best when it was prepared at least an hour prior to serving.
+This fruit salad with lemon pudding and cool whip tastes best when it was prepared at least an hour prior to serving.

-*Remember that each time you mix it, it will get darker in color and that's totally normal.*
+*Remember that each time you mix it, it will get darker in color and that's totally normal as the berries melt.*

 Amount Per Serving Calories 130Total Fat 6gSaturated Fat 5gTrans Fat 0gUnsaturated Fat 1gCholesterol 3mgSodium 43mgCarbohydrates 14gFiber 2gSugar 10gProtein 6g